-A software contractor invoice is designed to be used by independent software developers and engineers for the purpose of collecting payment by start-ups or established companies for the contracted coding services provided.
-Developers charge for their services on an hourly basis with different hourly rates set depending on the programming language(s) that are required for the job.
+A software contractor invoice is designed to be used by independent software developers and engineers for the purpose of collecting payment from start-ups or established companies for services provided.
+Developers typically charge for their services on an hourly or per-project basis, with rates depending on the programming language(s) and skill set required for the job.

 Table of Contents

 - Average Programming Rates